BaiqingL/CS655-TCP-Comparison/README.md

+###Preparation:

-// Create your slice using the Rspec
+Create your slice using the Rspec

-// A list of commands below used to prepare and run test on a slice
-// for your reference (note: parameters in scp for your slice will be different)
+A list of commands below used to prepare and run test on a slice for your reference (note: parameters in scp for your slice will be different)

+`
 // install java on 6 hosts of the slice sudo apt update sudo apt install default-jdk

 mkdir game
 cd game
+`

 For copying the game java files to slice test-slice: